15-minute Chex Mix Muddy Buddies with a holiday flair for the 4th of July! The most delicious and addicting snack ever!

 - food coloring

-I prefer food gel over liquid dye because the colors are deeper and produce a truer color, but gel (as opposed to liquid dye) makes the mixture set up pretty fast, so it doesn’t really drizzle.
+- Food coloring.
+I prefer food gel over liquid dye because the colors are deeper and produce a truer color, but gel (as opposed to liquid dye) makes the mixture set up pretty fast, so it doesn’t really drizzle as well.
 If using food gel, just gently spread it (with a spatula) over the cereal in sections.
 Everything will get coated once combined with the powdered sugar.

 Red, White, and Blue Muddy Buddies